jazzsequence/Products/readme.md

 * fixed undefined variable issues
 * fixed if statement that wasn't allowing cross-sales items to display on products with no tags
 * added customizable thumbnail size option for related products widget
+* added inquire for price link option
+* added widget options to define labels for product meta
+* fixed if statements
+* removed prefix from add_to_cart css class
+* added a css class around the payment button
+* changed sanitization
+* added css class to sold out h3 tag
+* moved before/after widget output to inside the if statement for related products
+* added member (logged in user) functionality
+* added shipping info meta field
+* fixed an unclosed quote
+* changed "Google Checkout" to "Google Wallet"

 ### 0.5.1
 * added related products widget